anarcat/terms-benchmarks/README.md

 שרה
 ```

-Here are some results performed on Fedora 27:
+Here are some results performed on Fedora 27 and Debian 9:

 | Terminal            | All | Order | From right |
 | ------------------- | --- | ----  | ---------- |